 Books

-Library Chat: monitored by Queen’s Library staff.
-A good first port of call if you are lost online.
-Find Library Chat on the Library homepage.
+The QUB Chatbot is a good first port of call if you are lost online.
+Find it on the Library homepage.

 Library Help FAQs : quick, focused answers to common questions.